Fall 2026 orientation

 Schedule

-Your New Student Orientation for Winter 2026 will be held on either Friday, Jan.
-2 or Monday, Jan.
-5 at SAIT’s main campus.
+New Student Orientations for Fall 2026 will be held on August 25, 26, and 27.
+Each student will attend their orientation on one of these three days.
 Check your student schedule at mySAIT, under ORNT118, for the details of your specific orientation, including the date, start time and location:

 Connect with the Office of the Registrar if the course isn't showing on your schedule.